A guide to the trails at Buck’s Pocket State Park

 At the foot of Center Point mountain for it’s entire length, you can see the South Sauty portion of Guntersville Lake from almost anywhere along this scenic trail which you will often be sharing with people on ATVs.

-Since the park’s grand re-opening in June 2020, this and the other parts of the new ORV trail system have become more and more popular.
-Now, the number of ATVs, side-by-sides and off-road motorcycles seen on this trail often exceed the number of boat trailers parked at the boat ramp.
+Since the park’s grand re-opening in June 2020, the number of ATVs, side-by-sides and off-road motorcycles seen on this trail often exceed the number of boat trailers parked at the boat ramp.

 NOTE: Persons riding ORVs must register and pay a small day-use fee at the main ORV trailhead near the park office before using the ORV trails.
 You are NOT allowed to begin an ORV ride at Morgan’s Cove.
 See the Buck’s Pocket ORV Trails page for details.